AI Governance EU AI ACT Guide

 Remember: Compliance is not a one-time project but an ongoing commitment to responsible AI governance.
 Start now, iterate often, and maintain continuous improvement.

-Founder: CISSP, CRISC, CSSP - Senior Director of Cloud Security Architecture & Risk
+Founder: CISSP, CRISC, CCSP - Senior Director of Cloud Security Architecture & Risk

 This is a living page and will continuously be updated & enhanced.